Jemzzz16/Javascript-Game/Pseudo-code.md

 <p>

-Virtual pet that doesnt decrease in health but you can over feed it
+Virtual pet that doesn't decrease in health but you can over feed it

 - this will save on 'complicated' timer functions